MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_py.txt

 Clustergrammer-PY API
 =====================
-Clustergrammer-PY generates a Network object, which is used to load a matrix (e.g. from a Pandas DataFrame), normalize/filter the matrix, cluster the matrix, and finally generate the visualization JSON for the front-end Clustergrammer.js.
+Clustergrammer-PY generates a Network object (see `Network class definition`_), which is used to load a matrix (e.g. from a Pandas `DataFrame`_), optionally normalize or filter the matrix, cluster the matrix, and finally generate the visualization JSON for the front-end Clustergrammer.js.

 .. _clustergrammer_py_dev: